josewhitetower/auth/README.md

 8. ReactJS
 9. MaterializeCSS

-## User stories
+## User stories:
-1. An user can sign up.
+1. User can sign up.
-2. An user can log in.
+2. User can sign in.
-3. An user can see listed users
+3. User can see listed users
-4. An user can see his/her/they profile
+4. User can see his profile
-5. An user can edit his/her/they profile
+5. User can edit his profile
-6. An user can change his/her/they password
+6. User can change his password
-7. An user can delete his/her/they account
+7. User can delete his account

 A .env file is needed in root folder with the following content